JUTPI3/DA_PedDeck/README.md

 Note: Please adjust the width and height values according to the layout of your website or application.
 The default example above uses width: 100% and height: 750px for optimal visibility on most desktop screens.

-© 2025 JICA（Japan International Cooperation Agency), Japan & Coordinating Ministry for Economic Affairs, Republic of Indonesia.
+© 2025 JICA（Japan International Cooperation Agency), Japan, & Coordinating Ministry for Economic Affairs (CMEA), Republic of Indonesia.
 Developed by the JUTPI Phase-3 Expert Team.

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 You are free to share and embed the interactive map for non-commercial and informational purposes only.
 Any other uses—including downloading, redistributing, modifying, or incorporating this work into commercial platforms—are strictly prohibited without prior written consent.